All of Your Ivy League Questions Answered

 The English subject is a top choice for students at Yale, Harvard, Princeton, and UPenn.
 Students at Yale can take introductory courses in the English and Arts and Humanities program.
 The school has a department of comparative literature and is one of the best schools to get a degree in this subject from.

 Harvard has a three year English program for ambitious scholars with intense preparation to pursue a master’s degree after finishing undergrad.
 Princeton’s English program is also three years, and students take at least 10 courses, including a required Literary and Cultural History course.
 Students at UPenn can choose between many different English concentrations including standard, creative writing, cinema studies,and historical.

-Where would I have to live if I attended each of the Ivy League schools?
+Where would you have to live if you attended each of the Ivy League schools?

 All eight of the Ivy Leagues are located in the northeast of the United States.
 F. Scott Fitzgerald once referred to New England as the “land of schools.”
 Depending on how close or far you are from this region, you may have a short or longer relocation distance to travel.